mblayman/mattlayman.com/content/understand-django/2021-02-22-test-your-apps.md

 Once you see the way
 that tests:

-1. Set up the inputs.
+1. Set up the inputs,
-2. Take action.
+2. Take action,
-3. Check the outputs.
+3. Check the outputs,

-Then automated testing becomes a lot less scary and more valuable to you.
+then automated testing becomes a lot less scary and more valuable to you.
 Now let's see how this same pattern plays out in forms.